GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Finally I am going to finish this book as chapter 17 is the final chapter.
 And I will create another simple webpage based on chapter 17 to recognize what I learned  throughout the book.

+### Day 24: Feb 5, 2021 | Friday

+**Today's Progress**: Continuing reading chapter 17 of the book HTML and CSS by Jon Duckett.
+And started to create a website that is based on the chapter which talks about the implementation of the HTML5 elements on webpage.

+**Thoughts**: I'm still coding on my simple webpage that is based on chapter 17 and I did not actually copy all the codes from the example, I just change the theme, some styles, and wondering to put some media queries after I finished it.